Facts about Michigan for each letter of the alphabet.

 ART museums, centers, and galleries are located throughout Michigan.
 The Michigan Council for Arts and Cultural Affairs promotes arts throughout the state.
 The Detroit Institute of Fine Arts is one of the largest fine arts museums in the country.
 Interlochen Center for the Arts is one of the most outstanding facilities in the world for developing youth talent in the creation arts.
 Arts and Crafts Shows are held throughout the year in the state.
 The Heidelberg Project is an outdoor art project in Detroit.
 The Michigan Artrain is a unique art gallery on wheels which tours the country aboard 5 railroad cars.
 Sanilac Petroglyphs Historic State Park has the only known rock carvings in the state attributable to Native American Indians.

-Michigan has 419 species of Birds including several endangered, extinct and threatened birds.
-The Michigan State Bird is the Robin but efforts are being made to make Kirtland's Warbler the State Bird.
+Michigan has several hundred species of Birds including several endangered, extinct and threatened birds.
+The Michigan State Bird is the Robin Redbreast but efforts are being made to make Kirtland's Warbler the State Bird.
 The Michigan Audubon Society promotes education, research, and conservation of birds and their habitats in the state.
 There are many Birding Hotspots.

-Michigan has many BRIDGES including Historic Bridges, Covered Bridges, and Suspension Bridges.
+Michigan has many BRIDGES including Covered Bridges, and Suspension Bridges.
 The Langley Covered Bridge is the longest covered bridge in Michigan and one of the longest in the country.
-The Ambassador Bridge had the longest suspended central span in the world when it was completed in 1929.
-The Blue Water Bridges are the second-busiest crossing between the United States and Canada,.
-The International Bridge opened in 1962.
-The Mackinac Bridge spans the Straits of Mackinac.
-It connects the upper and lower peninsulas of Michigan and is currently the third longest such structure in the world.
-Bridges connect the Lower Peninsula to Ontario at Detroit and Port Huron.
-The tunnel between Port Huron, Michigan, and Sarnia, Canada was the first international submarine railway tunnel in the world.
-The first auto traffic tunnel built between 2 nations was the mile-long Detroit-Windsor tunnel under the Detroit River.
+The Ambassador Bridge is the busiest international border crossing in North America in terms of trade volume.
+The Mackinac Bridge spans the Straits of Mackinac and is currently the 3rd longest such structure in the world.
+The St. Clair Tunnel was the 1st international submarine railway tunnel in the world.
+The Detroit/Windsor Tunnel is the 2nd busiest crossing between the United States and Canada.
+Many bridges are on the National Register of Historic Places in Michigan.

 Michigan has several Scenic BYWAYS and a variety of loop tours, and circle tours.
-Michigan also has many trails including Horse Trails and participates in National Trails Day Michigan has the largest percent of the North Country Trail being developed from New York to North Dakota.
+Michigan also has many trails including Horse Trails The Michigan Trail Riders Association has a variety of equestrian information.
+The state participates in National Trails Day.
+The Shore to Shore Trail is said to be one of the best trails in the state.
+Michigan has the largest percent of the North Country Trail being developed from New York to North Dakota.
 Michigan Mountain Biking Association has trail descriptions and events.
-Michigan Trail Riders Association has a variety of equestrian information.
 White Pine Trail State Park is part of the Rails to Trails project.
+Much of the Illinois and Michigan Canal is a long, thin linear park with canoeing and hiking and biking trails (constructed on the alignment of the mule tow paths).
+It also includes museums and historical canal buildings.
+It was designated the first National Heritage Corridor by US Congress in 1984.
 Michigan has many Roadside Attractions.

 Michigan has all forms of COMMUNICATION including newspapers, magazines, radio, television, telephone, and internet.
 The state has 12 telephone area codes.
 In 1879 Detroit telephone customers were first in the country to be assigned phone numbers to facilitate handling calls.
 Internet Service Providers are located throughout the state and most businesses and schools are online.
 Webcams are located throughout the state.